-As of June 30, 2022, the District had invested \$32,014,602 in capital assets, including school buildings, athletic facilities, land, vehicles, computers and other equipment and furnishings.
-This amount represents a net increase prior to depreciation of \$2,478,246 from last year due to additions in construction in process of \$2,349,293, additions of purchased and completed projects of \$805,193 and \$676,240 deletions.
-The construction in progress projects include replacing the parking lot at the high school, fixing the drainage of the baseball and new softball fields, improving the south wall at the high school, building a new greenhouse and replacing flooring at two of the schools' cafeteria.
+As of June 30, 2024, the District had invested \$38,250,867 in capital assets, including school buildings, athletic facilities, land, vehicles, computers, and other equipment and furnishings.
+This amount represents a prior to depreciation net increase of \$1,086,114 from last year due to additions of \$5,514,426 and \$4,428,312 in deletions.

-Total depreciation expense for the year was \$493,400.
+Total depreciation expense for the year was \$726,073.

 Additional information on the District's capital assets can be found in the Capital Asset Note in the notes to the basic financial statements section of this report.